 Cognitive and task performance studies

-DST Group is carrying out research on the effect of performance shaping factors such as fatigue and boredom on cognitive and task performance and the efficacy of real team fatigue detection technologies.
+DST is carrying out research on the effect of performance shaping factors such as fatigue and boredom on cognitive and task performance and the efficacy of real team fatigue detection technologies.

 The most recent studies investigated the efficacy of a drowsiness monitoring system in a peacetime vehicle-use scenario.